Who can attend PLEN seminar?

 Why are there different fees for the same seminar?

-Each seminar has a two-tiered fee structure based on whether a student is attending from a member college or from an institution that is not a PLEN member.
+Each seminar has a multi-tiered fee structure based on whether a student is attending from a member institution or from an institution that is not a PLEN member.
+Find out if your school is a member institution.
+Learn how to make your university a PLEN member institution.

 Can I receive academic credit for attending a PLEN seminar?